 In Justice Brown’s concurring decision, he described the majority’s decision as “drastically expanding the doctrine without providing meaningful guidance as to its application”.
 Instead, Justice Brown held that the arbitration clause was invalid because it “undermined the rule of law by denying access to justice,” contrary to public policy.

 Going forward, the application of this decision, in terms of both the doctrine of unconscionabililty and the competence-competence principle, will be an important question for businesses, legal counsel and the courts.

-Ben Westerterp is a summer student in the Vancouver office of Lawson Lundell LLP.
+Ben is an associate in the Mining and Real Estate groups at the Vancouver office of Lawson Lundell.

 This blog is authored by members of the Litigation and Dispute Resolution Department.
 We follow new and interesting issues emerging in the legal and business communities.
 The wide range of experience among the members of our litigation group will provide a diverse and insightful examination of current legal trends and topics.
 Our goal is to provide a source of valuable information and insight on a wide variety of matters for our readers.

 Legal Disclaimer: The information made available on this webpage is for information purposes only.
 It does not constitute legal advice, and should not be relied on as such.
 Please contact our firm if you need legal advice or have questions about the content of this webpage.